FanGhost/fanghost.github.io/_pages/about.md

 Bio
 ---
+The second year master's student, advised by Wei Zeng at Center for Artificial Intelligence and Smart Health,

+University of Electronic Science and Technology of China ([UESTC](http://en.uestc.edu.cn/))

+Research Interests:
+---
-I'm a Msc student in UESTC, Chengdu, China. my research interesting include Mechine Learning, Data Mining, Deep Learning and Recommender Systems.
+Mechine Learning, Data Mining, Deep Learning and Recommender Systems.